Jiya-code21/Brainbin/README.md

 🔐 JWT authentication

+🤝 Contributing

+Found a bug?
+Got an idea to improve the extension?
+Feel free to **fork** the repo, raise an issue, or create a PR!
+Contributions are always welcome.

 <h3 align="center">🙌 Thanks for stopping by!</h3>
 <p align="center">Loved BrainBin?
 Give it a ⭐ to show your support.</p>
 <p align="center">Keep noting.
 Keep building. 💡✨</p>